wraithgar/spawk/README.md

 Helpful string representation of the interceptor.

+### interceptor.calledWith

+When the interceptor has been called, this will be an object that contains the command, args, and options that were actually called.

 ### interceptor.exit(code)

 Tells the interceptor what status code to exit with.
 Defaults to `0`.